olexandr-konovalov/gnu/README.md

 # gnu

-## A database of numbers of isomorphism types of finite groups of given order
+## Crowdsourcing project for the database of numbers of isomorphism types of finite groups

 ### What is gnu(n) ?

-For an integer n, the number of isomorphism types of finite groups of order n is denoted by gnu(n), where "gnu" stands for the "**g**roup **nu**mber".
-The determination of all groups of a given order up to isomorphism is an interesting and challenging problem.
-For example, the number of groups of order n is the sequence (<https://oeis.org/A000001>) in OEIS, with the first unknown entry being gnu(2048).
-Known values of gnu(n) for 0 < n < 2048 are given in "Counting groups: gnus, moas and other exotica" by John H. Conway, Heiko Dietrich and E.A.
-O’Brien (<https://www.math.auckland.ac.nz/~obrien/research/gnu.pdf>) which also discusses some properties of gnu(n) and related functions.
+For an integer n, the number of isomorphism types of finite groups of order n is denoted by gnu(n), where "gnu" stands for the "Group NUmber".
+The problem of the determination of all groups of a given order up to isomorphism is very interesting and challenging.
+For example, the sequence (<https://oeis.org/A000001>) in OEIS is the number of groups of order n, with the first unknown entry being gnu(2048).
+Known values of gnu(n) for 0 < n < 2048 are given in "Counting groups: gnus, moas and other exotica" by John H. Conway, Heiko Dietrich and Eamonn A. O’Brien (<https://www.math.auckland.ac.nz/~obrien/research/gnu.pdf>) which also discusses some properties of gnu(n) and related functions.